hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-2.md

 # Useful Definitions of Art (Definitions, Part 2)

 This series of essays talks about why commonplace definitions of art are wrong, simple heuristics to make it easier, and why it matters.
-In [Part 1](/2022/09/19/art-definitions.html), I described problems with our commonplace notions, and recommended avoiding the evaluative sense of art; here I make some more recommendations.
+In [Part 1](/2022/09/19/art-definitions.html), I described problems with our commonplace notions, and recommended avoiding the evaluative sense of art.

+In this essay, I make some more recommendations about how to talk about art.